 - Compliance management

-Mercurial is an outstanding free and open source distributed version control software like Git.
+Mercurial is an outstanding free and open source distributed version control system like Git.
 It is cross-platform and can be run on Linux, Windows and MacOS.
 Mercurial is fast, lightweight and scalable.
 It robustly supports both plain text and binary files.
 Mercurial has a robust web interface and also supports advanced branching.

 Here are some key features of Mercurial: